EagleVision: A Dual-Stage Framework with BEV-grounding-based Chain-of-Thought for Spatial Intelligence: Introduction

-In general, our contributions are summarized as follows: (1) We introduce EagleVision, a dual-stage framework for progressive spatial cognition through macro perception and micro verification.
-(2) For macro perception, we propose \textbf{SPF-DPP}, a semantics–perspective-fusion DPP that selects a concise yet spatially diverse frame set by jointly modeling semantic relevance and 3D viewpoint diversity.
-(3) For micro verification, we operationalize \textbf{spatial CoT as BEV-based pose querying} and train the querying policy purely via reinforcement learning with a spatial grounding reward, without any CoT supervision.
-(4) On VSI-Bench~\cite{yang2024thinking}, EagleVision achieves state-of-the-art performance among open-source VLMs, demonstrating strong spatial understanding and generalization.
+In summary, our contributions are: \textbf{(1)}~We propose EagleVision, a dual-stage framework that combines geometry-aware frame selection with active BEV-grounded reasoning for video spatial understanding. \textbf{(2)}~For macro perception, we introduce SPF-DPP, a sampling strategy that jointly models semantic relevance and viewpoint diversity to select informative keyframes under token constraints. \textbf{(3)}~For micro verification, we formulate spatial CoT as BEV-grounded pose querying trained purely with reinforcement learning and a spatial grounding reward, enabling the model to actively acquire new views during reasoning without CoT annotations. \textbf{(4)}~EagleVision achieves state-of-the-art performance among open-source VLMs on both VSI-Bench~\cite{yang2024thinking} and SQA3D~\cite{ma2022sqa3d}, demonstrating strong cross-benchmark generalization.